 YOU MAY NOW SUBMIT YOUR VA ENROLLMENT CERTIFICATION FORM ONLINE FROM YOUR COMPUTER OR MOBILE DEVICE.

-To complete the VA Enrollment Certification Form below, you must click on the blue VA Enrollment Certification Form button below this paragraph, or scan the QR code to complete the VA Enrollment Certification Form.
-Your online submission will be sent to the Trenholm State Community College’s Veteran Affairs Office for processing.
-If you have any questions about your VA educational benefits, you may contact Ms. Skinner at (334) 420-4292 or firstname.lastname@example.org
+To complete the VA Enrollment Certification Form, click on the blue VA Enrollment Certification Form button below.
+Your online submission will be sent to Trenholm State's Veteran Affairs Office for proccessing.
+If you have any questions about your VA educational benefits, you may contact Ms. Skinner at (334) 420-4292 or email@example.com.

 Alabama G.I.
 Dependent Scholarship Program

 The Alabama G.I.
 Dependent Scholarship program is a nationally renowned program created by Act 633 and approved October 1947 by the Alabama Legislature.
 It is administered by the Alabama Department of Veterans Affairs and is governed by the Code of Alabama 1975, Section 31-6-1.
 The Alabama G.I.
 Dependent Scholarship program provides assistance with tuition, fees, and books for the dependents and spouses of veterans.

 Students approved for the Alabama G.I.
 Dependent Scholarship after July 31, 2017 must complete all of the following steps to determine eligibility for VA benefits:

 Must be a current resident of the state of Alabama at the time of application; and Must complete a Free Application for Federal Student Aid (FAFSA) for each year that they are covered under the Alabama G.I.
 Dependent Scholarship Program; and Must comply with Standards of Satisfactory Academic Progress (SAP) as defined by their education institution; and must complete a Family Educational Rights and Privacy Act (FERPA) release form for each educational institution that they attend to authorize the release of personally identifiable information required to determine continued eligibility and as required for necessary reporting.

 Pell grant and other scholarships must be applied to tuition, fees, and books first.
 The Alabama G.I.
 Dependent Scholarship will be applied after Pell grant and other scholarships for any applicable remaining charges.